EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 If I make the final, will I have to use the Swingers handicap allocated to me?

-What is the maximum handicap I can play off?
+What is the maximum Swingers handicap I can play off?

-For men, the maximum handicap is 28, for ladies it is 36.
+For men, the maximum Swingers handicap is 28, for ladies it is 36.

-If I played as a European Fun Swinger or Rest of the World Swinger in Season 9, can I choose my starting handicap for the season?
+If I played as a Europe or ROW Fun Swinger in Season 12, can I choose my starting handicap for this season?

-If you are a Season 9 European Fun or Rest of the World Swinger, your starting Swingers handicap for Season 10 will be the exact Swingers handicap following your last score submitted in Season 9.
+If you were a Season 12 Europe or ROW Fun Swinger, your starting Swingers handicap for Season 13 will be the exact Swingers handicap following your last score submitted in Season 12.
 In other words if your finishing Swingers handicap was 12.6 (13) last season, the starting handicap for the first score you submit this season will be 12.6 (13).

 RECOMMEND A FRIEND AND MINI LEAGUES